John Womack: Career

 Following publication of his dissertation as a book, Womack was hired as an assistant professor of Latin American history at Harvard University.
 In 1970, Zapata and the Mexican Revolution was nominated for a National Book Award, and Harvard named him the Robert Woods Bliss Chair in Latin American History, a position first held by Clarence Haring.

 Womack has focused on the modern histories of Cuba, Mexico, and Colombia, and has been a leader in academic research on agrarian, industrial, and labor history in Latin America.
 Following publication of his work on Zapata, which inspired many other scholars to pursue projects on grassroots rural history, he shifted his focus to urban working-class history.

 In 1978, he published an article in the journal Marxist Perspectives on the Mexican economy during the Mexican Revolution.
 He authored an article for the Cambridge History of Latin America, which was anthologized in Mexico Since Independence.

 In 1999, he published an article on the Moctezuma beer brewery.
 In 2005, he published a long article assessing the state of labor history for the Journal of the Historical Society.
 His 1999 anthology of documents Rebellion in Chiapas: An Historical Reader places the Chiapas struggle in a historical perspective back to the 16th century.

 On November 21, 2009, Womack received the 1808 Medal from the city government of Mexico City, which he in turn awarded to the Mexican Union of Electricians, saying: "My infinite respect for the ability of Mexicans to transform in benefit of the majority their moments of crisis.
 Such conviction moves me to give honor and deliver this medal to the most important, most courageous organization that took form in this city during the revolutionary wars at the beginning of the last century, the Mexican Union of Electricians".

 In 2013, he was interviewed for the movie Viva Zapata "In Mexico, for complicated, still largely unexamined historical reasons, the exploited classes cannot count on politicians or intellectuals for guidance to overthrow the systems of exploitation, centered in New York, proliferated into centers in Mexico, concentrated, of course in Mexico City.
 Like the people in Morelos, 1900–1911, the exploited have to figure out for themselves, not trusting the politicians they know whatever they howl, whatever they promise."

 Personal life

 Womack befriended filmmaker Terrence Malick, a fellow Oklahoma native, when they were both Rhodes Scholars, and he appeared in a brief role in Malick's 1973 film Badlands.

-Womack is also the maternal grandfather of late rapper Lil Peep.
+Womack is the maternal grandfather of late rapper Lil Peep.